Isioman/Natural-Language-Processing-Project-Toxic-Spans-Detection/README.md

   <br/>
   <img src="https://github.com/Isioman/Natural-Language-Processing-Project-Toxic-Spans-Detection/blob/main/Images/Downloaddataset.png" width="400" height="400">

-- Step 3: Ensure that the respective data set file names are same as the respective file names mentioned inside colab.
+- Step 3: Ensure that the respective data set file names are same as the file names mentioned inside colab.

 - Step 4: If it is different, rename the data filenames to match the file names mentioned inside colab.